stevenbower/kubeadm-vagrant/README.md

 The build process will look for files with these names in the `custom` directory in this repository.
 If found, they will be used during the build process.

+* `calico.yml`: override Calico deployment manifest
+* `kube-flannel.yml`: override Flannel deployment manifest
+* `kube-flannel-rbac.yml`: override Flannel RBAC deployment manifest
 * `sources.list`: override default system apt sources
 * `sources.list.kubernetes`: override default kubernetes apt repo
-* `kube-flannel.yml`: override Flannel deployment manifest
-* `kube-flannel-rbac.yml`: override Flannel RBAC deployment manifest

 Environment variables
 ===